SWeav02/baderkit/docs/implementation.md

     - **Maxima/Basin Reduction:** In highly symmetric systems it is common for local maxima to be positioned exactly between two or more grid points.
 This results in adjacent grid points with the same value.
-The Henkelman group's code treats these as individual maxima/basins, while we combine them to a single maximum/basin which we believe is more physically accurate.
+The Henkelman group's code treats these as individual maxima/basins, while we combine them to the correct single maximum/basin.

     - **Pointers Over Paths:** Except for in the `weight` method, the Henkelman code starts at an arbitrary point and climbs a path to a maximum, assigning points along the way.
-This is extremely fast as a serial operation, but is difficult to parallelize due to the reliance on knowledge of previous traversed paths.
+This is fast as a serial operation, but is difficult to parallelize due to the reliance on knowledge of previously traversed paths.
 We instead prefer to assign pointers from each point to its highest neighbor in parallel, effectively constructing a forest of trees with roots corresponding to basins.
     We then utilize a [pointer jumping](https://en.wikipedia.org/wiki/Pointer_jumping)